Some dogs are born to wander.

 We’ll talk about training towards the end of the article, just be aware that you can’t just throw one of these fences down and hope your dog understands why they’re being shocked.
 It’s still going to take some effort on your part.

-Wireless or In-Ground?
+Difference Between Wireless and In-Ground?

 The biggest distinction in your fencing is going to come with the two different types of invisible dog fence.